 Teri has been dedicated to public sector executive search since 2000.
 Serving communities with populations over 1 million to towns as small as 2,000, she has built a substantial base of clients across the Western United States that continually rely upon her personalized service and recruitment expertise.
 Her clients also include special districts, utility agencies and non-profit organizations.

 Before entering the executive search field, Teri enjoyed a successful career in local and federal government, serving in management positions where she oversaw public safety, finance, human resources, communications, public/legislative affairs, information technology and strategic planning.
-In the 42nd Presidential Administration, Teri served as Chief of Staff in the U.S. Department of Justice COPS Office where she managed a $2 billion annual budget and a staff of over 200.
+In the 42nd Presidential Administration, Teri served as Chief of Staff in the U.S. Department of Justice COPS Office helping to oversee a $2 billion annual budget and a staff of 300.

 Teri earned her Master's in Public Administration from the University of Southern California and holds a Bachelor's degree in Criminal Justice from California State University, Fullerton.
 She is a founding committee member of Cal-ICMA's Preparing the Next Generation initiative and holds active memberships in numerous professional associations serving the public sector.

 Joe Brann is the founder and CEO of Joseph Brann & Associates (JBA), a subsidiary consulting firm of TB&Co. exclusively dedicated to improving accountability and performance in police departments.
 For more than twenty years his firm has assisted police and sheriff’s departments with improving their policing strategies, modernizing service delivery, and engaging the community with police as co-producers of public safety.
 In addition to being the company’s CEO, Joe serves an advisor on all of TB&Co.’s law enforcement related searches.